-Training school will commence on 17th February for 12 weeks at Southwest Command and Development Centre, Costwold Way, Lansdown, Bath, BA1 9DB.
+Training school will take place at the Southwest Command and Development Centre, Costwold Way, Lansdown, Bath, BA1 9DB.

 Further details will be provided at the job offer stage.
 Please be aware that you will not be able to take any annual leave during this period for any reason due to the intensity of the training school.